LucaVignati/plc-testbench/README.md

 **Packet Loss Simulation**
 - **Binomial**: uniform distribution of packet losses, governed by the Packet Error Ratio (PER) parameter.
-- **Metronome**: periodic packet losses governed by the burst period and burst length.
+- **Metronome**: periodic packet losses governed by the burst period, the burst length, and an offset.
 - **Gilbert-Elliot**: bursty distribution of packet losses, governed by the four probabilities associated to its two states (For each state, the probability of packet loss and the probability of transitioning to the other state) [[1](#1)].

 **PLC Algorithms**